 Tools and materials

 Shoe cleats wear out.
-Worn or damaged shoe cleats can be dangerous as they can be unpredictable in their release charateristics.
+Worn or damaged shoe cleats can be dangerous as they can be unpredictable in their release characteristics.
 The cleats pictured still have life left in them, but paying close attention and replacing in good time will keep you save and enjoying the ride.

 Whether your shoes are receiving their first set of cleats, or you're replacing worn ones, when you've got the bare shoe midsole exposed, give it a proper clean and degrease.
 Inspect the midsole for damage and the captive threaded nuts for clean threads.

 Fit the cleat hardware.
-In the case of the Shimano SPD-R cleat (in this picture) this means the three oblong slotted washers and the three domed head bolts.
+In the case of the Shimano SPD-SL cleat (in this picture) this means the three oblong slotted washers and the three domed head bolts.
 Do them up tight, but not screamingly so, you want them to be firm enough to engage and disengage carefully - without moving, but you're likely to need to make an adjustment or two before finding the 'sweet spot'.